urantialife/django-graphene-react-starter/README.md

 #### Rationale behind choice of technologies

-Well-documented (with the exception of Graphene...), popular, easy to pick up, easy to find answers to questions.
+Easy to pick up, easy to find answers to questions.
 This project is intended to help more than hinder development.
-No fancy bells and whistles.
-The basics so you can focus on building.

 #### Quick links